dartwork-repo/dartwork-mpl/docs/_build/html/_sources/gallery/04_scientific_plots/plot_spectral_analysis.rst.txt

 Spectral Analysis
 =================

-Frequency domain analysis and spectral plots.
+Move from signals to frequency domain with windows, PSDs, spectrograms, and labelled peaks.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-86